 When more than one program is inserted into a compilation then a start up menu will automatically be created and embedded within the cartridge image.
 This menu will be displayed when the cartridge is powered on and provides a method for selecting which program to run.

 The menu displays the title of the cartridge, followed by a list all programs within the cartridge.
 The title text can be set via the entry in the Cartridge Details area (as described later).
-The cursor up and down keys (or just keys 7 and 6) are used to navigate the menu items and ENTER (or SPACE) is used to run the highlighted program.
+The cursor up and down keys (or just keys 7 and 6) are used to navigate the menu items and ENTER (or 0) is used to run the highlighted program.
 If there are more programs than can fit on the screen then indicators will be displayed to show that the menu can be scrolled.
 Scrolling past the end or beginning of the compilation list will cause a wrap around.
 To aid navigation, the cursor up and down keys will auto-repeat if held down.
-The menu system also supports page up and page down controls, accessed using SYMBOL SHIFT + 7 and SYMBOL SHIFT + 6 respectively.
+The menu system also supports page up and page down controls, accessed using 5 (or SYMBOL SHIFT + 7) and 8 (or SYMBOL SHIFT + 6) respectively.
 When navigating the menu, details about the currently selected program are displayed at the bottom of the screen.
 This consists of the text specified for the Publisher, Year and Reference fields for the program.

 The menu system always contains a Disable ROM Cartridge entry, which allows the internal Spectrum ROM to be run.
 The cartridge will be completely disabled and avoids the need to physically remove the cartridge in order to use the Spectrum without it.